-April 19, 2016 – Affected vehicles include Polaris Model Year 2013-2016 RZR 900 and RZR 1000 recreational off-highway vehicles, according to the Consumer Products Safety Commission (CPSC) .
+Polaris Industries is recalling 133,000 RZR off-highway vehicles (ROVs) due to a fire hazard after several people were injured and a teenage girl died.
+Affected vehicles include Polaris Model Year 2013-2016 RZR 900 and RZR 1000 recreational off-highway vehicles, according to the Consumer Products Safety Commission (CPSC) .

 Polaris has received over 160 reports of fires in these vehicles, including one in which 15-year-old Baylee Hoaldridge died in a rollover crash that resulted in a fire.
 Hoaldridge suffered burns over 65% of her body and was forced to undergo 27 surgeries in the months after her accident, according to the Minneapolis StarTribune .

 “Consumers should not have to worry about taking their ROV out for a ride and the vehicle catching fire,” said CPSC Chairman Elliot F. Kaye.
 “We are aware of at least 160 fires associated with these models, including one that led to the tragic death of a 15-year-old girl.
 I strongly urge owners of these ROVs to immediately stop using them and take advantage of the free repair Polaris is providing.”

 People with RZRs included in this recall should stop using them immediately and contact their local Polaris dealer for a free repair.
 The company said it has stopped selling the ATVs until they can be repaired.

 Do I Have a Polaris RZR Recall Lawsuit?

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Polaris RZR lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.